cecilemarche/UMATHT_Pennes/README.md

 ## Citation

-Feel free to use this code for your own analyses, and please cite it as C. Marché, "Pennes UMATHT", Gefen Lab, GitHub, 2023.
+Feel free to use this code for your own analyses, and please cite it as C. MarchÃ©, "Pennes UMATHT", Gefen Lab, GitHub, 2023.
 Available: <https://github.com/cecilemarche/UMATHT_Pennes>.

 <a id="org9496b4f"></a>